hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 /// #Params
 /// command_handle: command handle to map callback to user context
 /// wallet_handle: wallet handler (created by open_wallet)
+/// issuer_did: a DID of the issuer signing transaction to the Ledger
 /// blob_storage_writer_handle: pre-configured blob storage writer instance handle that will allow to write generated tails
 /// type_: revocation registry type (optional, default value depends on claim definition type).
 Supported types are:
 /// - 'CL_ACCUM': Type-3 pairing based accumulator.
 Default for 'CL' claim definition type
+/// tag: allows to distinct between revocation registries for the same issuer and credential definition
 /// config_json: type-specific configuration of revocation registry as json:
 /// - 'CL_ACCUM':
 ///   - maxClaimsNum: maximum number of claims the new registry can process (optional, default 100000)